-(g) Notwithstanding any other provision of this Act to the contrary, all requirements relating to firearms control cards do not apply to a peace officer.
-If an individual ceases to be employed as a peace officer and continues to perform services in an armed capacity under this Act that are licensed activities, then the individual is required to obtain a permanent employee registration card pursuant to Section 35-30 of this Act and must possess a valid Firearm Owner's Identification Card, but is not required to obtain a firearm control card if the individual is otherwise in continuing compliance with the federal Law Enforcement Officers Safety Act of 2004.
-If an individual elects to carry a firearm pursuant to
+- hearing.
+The Secretary shall summarily suspend a firearm control card if the Secretary finds that its continued use would constitute an imminent danger to the public.
+A hearing shall be held before the Board within 30 days if the Secretary summarily suspends a firearm control card. - (q) Notwithstanding any other provision of this Act to the contrary, all requirements relating to firearms control cards do not apply to a peace officer.
+If an individual ceases to be employed as a peace officer and continues to perform services in an armed capacity under this Act that are licensed activities, then the individual is required to obtain a permanent employee registration card pursuant to Section 35-30 this Act and must possess a valid Firearm Owner's Identification Card, but is not required to obtain a firearm control card if the individual is otherwise in continuing compliance with the federal Law Enforcement Officers Safety Act of 2004.
+If an individual elects to carry a firearm pursuant to the federal Law Enforcement Officers Safety Act of 2004, then the agency employing the officer is required to submit a notice of that election to the Department along with a fee specified by rule. - (h) The Department may issue a temporary firearm control card pending issuance of a new firearm control card upon an agency's acquiring of an established armed account.
+An agency that has acquired armed employees as a result of acquiring an established armed account may, on forms supplied by the

-- the federal Law Enforcement Officers Safety Act of 2004, then the agency employing the officer is required to submit a notice - 3 of that election to the Department along with a fee specified - 4 by rule. - (h) The Department may issue a temporary firearm control card pending issuance of a new firearm control card upon an 6 7 agency's acquiring of an established armed account.
-An agency 8 that has acquired armed employees as a result of acquiring an 9 established armed account may, on forms supplied by the 10 Department, request the issuance of a temporary firearm control 11 card for each acquired employee who held a valid firearm 12 control card under his or her employment with the newly 13 acquired established armed account immediately preceding the acquiring of the account and who continues to meet all of the 14 15 qualifications for issuance of a firearm control card set forth 16 in this Act and any rules adopted under this Act.
-The 17 Department shall, by rule, set the fee for issuance of a temporary firearm control card.
-18 - 19 (i) The Department shall not issue a firearm control card 20 to a licensed fingerprint vendor or a licensed locksmith or 21 employees of a licensed fingerprint vendor agency or a licensed 22 locksmith agency. - 23 (Source: P.A.
+- 1 Department, request the issuance of a temporary firearm control 2 card for each acquired employee who held a valid firearm 3 control card under his or her employment with the newly acquired established armed account immediately preceding the 5 acquiring of the account and who continues to meet all of the qualifications for issuance of a firearm control card set forth 6 in this Act and any rules adopted under this Act.
+The 7 8 Department shall, by rule, set the fee for issuance of a 9 temporary firearm control card. - 10 (i) The Department shall not issue a firearm control card 11 to a licensed fingerprint vendor or a licensed locksmith or 12 employees of a licensed fingerprint vendor agency or a licensed 13 locksmith agency. - 14 (Source: P.A.
 100-712, eff.
 8-3-18.) - Section 50.
-The Mental Health and Developmental Disabilities Code is amended by changing Sections 6-103.1,

-1 6-103.2, and 6-103.3 as follows:

-2 (405 ILCS 5/6-103.1)
+The Mental Health and Developmental Disabilities Code is amended by changing Sections 6-103.1, 6-103.2, and 6-103.3 as follows: - 18 (405 ILCS 5/6-103.1)